-The First State Asian Quality Bond Fund returned 1.41% for the month of January on a net of fees basis.
+The First State Asian Quality Bond Fund returned 1.45% for the month of February on a net-of-fees basis.

 The strong positive return was largely attributed to the strong rally in US treasury, which more than offset the widening in credit spreads.
-US 10-year Treasury yield was 40bps lower for the month as market priced in significant downside to economic growth following the outbreak of the coronavirus.
+US 10-year Treasury yield was 36bps lower for the month as market priced in significant downside to economic growth following the outbreak of the coronavirus to regions outside China.
+JACI IG spreads widened by 14bps to 200bps as market went into a risk-off mode in the second half of the month.

-On a relative basis, the fund slightly outperformed the index due to our short US interest rate duration positioning.
+On a relative basis, the fund outperformed the index due to our long US interest rate duration and short Indonesia positioning.